Richard and Anthony

 - Richard manages to start off the film making an apology a disturbing experience for the recipient.

-- Scenery Porn: There are a lot of lovely shots of the beautiful scenery of the Midlands — all the better to contrast with the dismal, miserable and squalid village setting.
+- Scenery Porn: There are a lot of lovely shots of the beautiful scenery of the Midlands — all the better to contrast with the depressing village setting.

 - Seinfeldian Conversation: "I love English cock."
 And loads of others.